OXRS-IO/OXRS-IO-WEBSITE/docs/docs/libraries/esp32-api-library.md

   // Handle any Ethernet REST API requests EthernetClient client = _server.available();
   _api.checkEthernet(&client);

-  // Handle any WiFi REST API requests
-  //WiFiClient client = _server.available();
-  //_api.checkWifi(&client);
 }
 ```

 ::: tip
 You can use this library with a WiFi connected device as well.
-See commented code in the snippet above.
+Use `WifiServer`, `WiFiClient` and `_api.checkWifi()` in place of the Ethernet versions in the code snippet above.
 :::

-The API library will also pass any device configuration, provisioned via the `/config` REST API, down to the MQTT library for handling, since that already has all the config callbacks used by the firmware.
-This ensures that all configuration is handled by your firmware in the same place, regardless of whether it was provisioned by the API, or received via MQTT on the `conf/<deviceid>` topic.

 ## Screenshots
 ### Bootstrap page